m13v/summarize_recent_commit/README.md

 ## Overview

-Summarize Recent Commit is a tool that helps you quickly understand the changes made in the most recent commit of your project.
+Summarize Recent Commit is a tool that helps you quickly understand the changes made in the most recent commit of your project which are ahead of your local directory.
 It provides a concise summary of the commit message, files changed, and the impact of those changes.

 ## Features